 Freeman Academy: 120 years & looking toward the future

-SIOUX FALLS, S.D.
-(Dakota News Now) - Southwest of Sioux Falls, a private school that has existed since 1901 is celebrating its 120th anniversary.
+FREEMAN, S.D.
+(Dakota News Now) - A private school that has existed since the early 1900s is celebrating its 120th anniversary.

 Part of that celebration involves an effort to make sure the school continues to thrive for years to come.